 Community Partners: Banners at McNeese State University, Big Brother Big Sisters of Southwest Louisiana, Calcasieu Area Boy Scouts, Calcasieu Parish Public Schools, Calcasieu Parish School Board, Junior Achievement of Southwest Louisiana, The Children’s Museum of Southwest Louisiana

 Community members identified a need to restore, preserve and enhance local ecosystems with tree-planting being a suggested community-based project to that end.
-Sasol partnered with the McNeese State University Harold and Pearl Dripps Department of Agricultural Science and 11 other community organizations, the local school system and countless individual community members to develop and launch the 1,000 trees in 1,000 days program.
+Sasol partnered with the McNeese State University Harold and Pearl Dripps Department of Agricultural Science and 11 other community organizations through the Community Foundation of Southwest Louisiana to develop and launch the 1,000 trees in 1,000 days program.
 All tree plantings to take place in Calcasieu Parish, with priority given to nominations within the City of Westlake.
 The community-led steering committee will collect and consider nominations for planting areas and select indigenous tree species based on soil compatibility.

 Community Partners: McNeese State University Harold and Pearl Dripps Department of Agricultural Science, Community Foundation of Southwest Louisiana, Calcasieu Parish Police Jury, City of Westlake, City of Sulphur, City of Lake Charles, Southwest Louisiana Chamber-Economic Development Alliance, Port of Lake Charles, Calcasieu Parish School System, Coastal Plain Conservancy, the State of Louisiana Office of State Parks, and the State of Louisiana Department of Agriculture and Forestry